-- So with probability $\geq 0.5$ , a random $A_n$ produces a correct $C_n$ for all inputs of length n. - Because this probability exceeds 0, an $A_n$ that makes majority vote work for all inputs of length n exists. - Hence a correct $C_n$ exists.a - We have used the probabilistic method.
+- We just showed that at least half of them are correct. - So with probability ≥ 0.5 , a random A_n produces a correct C_n for all inputs of length n. - Because this probability exceeds 0, an A_n that makes majority vote work for all inputs of length n exists. - Hence a correct C_n exists.^a - We have used the probabilistic method.^b

-aQuine (1948), "To be is to be the value of a bound variable."
+^aQuine (1948), "To be is to be the value of a bound variable." ^bThe proof is a counting argument phrased in the probabilistic language.